privacyguides/privacyguides.org/docs/about/jobs/journalist.md

 - Education in English, journalism, media production, or any other related fields.
 - Familiarity with Privacy Guides' communities, culture, and mission.
 - Located between UTC-08:00 and UTC-04:00 time zones.
+- At least basic familiarity with GitHub, including pull requests, branches, reviews, and issues.

 The ideal candidate can commit to this role on a full-time basis (40 hours / week), but we are open to discussing a schedule you suggest.